 Life in our Solar System

-surface of Mars in the past, and there is mounting evidence that liquid water may still exist underground.
+surface of Mars in the past, and there is mounting evidence that liquid water may still exist underground or on the surface.
 Some astronomers think there is liquid water to be found among the larger satellites of Jupiter, under Europa's icy surface, even deep within Ganymede and Callisto.
 Where there is liquid water, there is the possibility of life.
 Some even speculate about life on Titan, a frigid moon of Saturn.
-It may be too cold for liquid water to exist, but Titan's cloudy methane atmosphere may hide a sea of liquid ethane, filled with complex molecules.Even if we cannot find intelligent life from distant stars, we might find simple forms of life right in our own backyard.
+It may be too cold for liquid water to exist, but Titan's cloudy methane atmosphere hides seas of liquid ethane and methane, filled with complex molecules.Even if we cannot find intelligent life from distant stars, we might find simple forms of life right in our own backyard.
 There are several places in our Solar System where liquid water might be present.
 There are signs that liquid water flowed on the

 If extraterrestrial life exists in our Solar System, it is probably no more advanced than bacteria.
 In recent years, biologists have discovered bacteria on Earth living in conditions that were once thought too hostile for life, for example in Antarctic ice, in super-hot ocean vents, and in rock deep in the Earth.
 These types of bacteria are called extremophiles, because they love extreme conditions like heat or acidity or saltiness.
 Because of the quantity and variety of extremophiles found on Earth, astrobiologists are hopeful that we may find life even in harsh environments on other planets and moons.

 - Do you think it's possible to maintain life on other planets?
 (Beginner)